 When my daughter followed in my son’s footsteps and started puberty when she was eleven, I was much more prepared for it.
 It helped that our pediatrician had assured me that all of the changes my children were experiencing were completely normal, if sooner than most of their friends.
 So I felt I had the confidence to be the best mother I could be during this new stage in my daughter’s life.
 And now that my third child is going through early puberty, I’m able to put everything into practice that I’ve learned from my older two.

-Here are the tips I’ve learned from experience, research, and our family pediatrician:
+I’ve learned from experience, research, and our family pediatrician.

 When my oldest child went through this early puberty, I kept letting him know that his behavior hurt me.
 Don’t make the same mistake.
 Your child’s experience with puberty has nothing to do with you.
 Making their physical and emotional development about your feelings will build conflict because your teen has no idea how to take on that extra emotional baggage right now.

-Some days your child will seem like their old joyous self, only to have their mood change very quickly and make you long for your child to come back.
-Be patient with the sudden and dramatic mood swings and know they still love and need you just as much ever.
+Some days, your child will seem like their old joyous self, only to have their mood change very quickly and make you long for your child to come back.
+Be patient with the sudden and dramatic mood swings and changes due to puberty.
+Know that they still love and need you just as much ever.
 It may look different now, but the need is still there even if they can’t express it.

 Don’t let their attitude or behavior affect how you treat them.
-There needs to be consequences for unacceptable and disrespectful behavior, but if you sense your teen isn’t feeling talkative and clearly wants to be left alone, don’t take it personally.
+Yes, there need to be consequences for unacceptable and disrespectful behavior, but if you sense your teen isn’t feeling talkative and clearly wants to be left alone, don’t take it personally.
 They are trying to figure out who they are and what’s going on with them.
 Down time can be a good thing.
 Sometimes they just need a gentle push to get them involved in family life again.

-It’s not easy to be a teen going through all these changes, especially when it happens earlier than it does for other kids.
+It’s not easy to be a teen going through all these changes, especially when puberty happens earlier than it does for other kids.
 It’s not easy for us as parents, either, when we think we have more time before we have to worry about puberty.
-Just know that your child is going through many of the same changes you’ve experienced yourself and they still need you to be the same loving parent you’ve always been.
+Just know that your child is going through many of the same changes you experienced yourself.
+They still need you to be the same loving parent you’ve always been.